 Dysthymia symptoms can vary from person to person, and many are similar to the core symptoms of depression.
 Typically, they may consist of persistent feelings of sadness, that can last for years at a time.
 As well as experiencing an enduring low mood, PDD can also cause:

 For those experiencing the condition, it can feel like their low mood and sadness are always present.
 This, coupled with the fact that symptoms don’t tend to be severe, means that dysthymia is often normalised and simply put down to a person’s personality, as opposed to a serious mental health condition that needs treatment.
-Over time, that individual may be viewed by others as somebody who is generally miserable or has an inability or an unwillingness to have fun or find enjoyment in anything.
-This making spotting sufferers of dysthymia quite difficult.
+Over time, that individual may be viewed by others as someone who's generally miserable or has an inability or an unwillingness to have fun or find enjoyment in anything.
+This makes spotting sufferers of dysthymia quite difficult.

 If you recognise the above symptoms and perceived personality traits in yourself or a loved one, it could be that you or they are suffering from dysthymia.
 Consider how you can help someone with depression by attending a GP appointment with your loved one to seek a diagnosis, or contact Priory for information on how our highly trained mental health professionals treat sufferers of depression and help them on the road to recovery.